Our research into climate variability and predictability is aimed at improving the skill of the Met Office's monthly to decadal forecasts.

 Assessment of forecast initialisation methodologies.

-The land surface in seasonal and decadal predictability.
+The role of land surface in monthly to decadal predictability.

 Analysis of sub-surface ocean mechanisms.